KrunghCrow/Plugin-Guidelines/Guidelines.md

 ---
 **Configurations** :
 - :ballot_box_with_check: **Do :** Make the cfg neat and organised with correct terms and catagorys , use seperate datafiles or cfg files when the cfg becomes too big for the user to be edited.
-- :negative_squared_cross_mark: **Dont :** Make 1 large cfg file what makes it easy to miss certain settings to be edited by the users.
+- :negative_squared_cross_mark: **Dont :** Make 1 large cfg file this makes it easy to miss certain settings to be edited by the users.
 ---
 **Premium Plugins**
 - :ballot_box_with_check: **Do :** Release plugins that offers a **FIX** to solve issues for the game/network for free